ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Downloads and installs the latest version of the **PSBBN Definitive English Patch** from archive.org
 - Prompts for the desired size of the Music Partition
 - Prompts for the desired size of the POPS Partition
-- Installs a pre-release build of [Open PS2 Loader (OPL)](https://github.com/ps2homebrew/Open-PS2-Loader) with exFAT and Auto Launch support for BDM devices
 - Installs [POPStarter](https://bitbucket.org/ShaolinAssassin/popstarter-documentation-stuff/wiki/Home)
 - Runs [APA-Jail](#notes-on-apa-jail), creating an exFAT partition using all remaining disk space beyond the first 128 GB